matthewreily/core-docs/docs/getting-started/overview.rst

 `ASP.NET MVC <http://www.asp.net/mvc>`_ allows for a different approach, one that gives you greater control over the entire pipeline, from HTTP layer to the user interface.
 `ASP.NET WebAPI <http://www.asp.net/web-api>`_ is a convention-based framework for creating REST services.
-It allows you to stand up a REST endpoint extremely fast.
+It allows you to set-up a REST endpoint extremely fast.
 Finally, `SignalR <http://www.asp.net/signalr>`_ allows you to provide push-based communication to your web applications using `WebSocket <https://en.wikipedia.org/wiki/WebSocket>`_ protocol.